wp-plugins/ad-inserter/readme.txt

 Display ad only for posts published after N days.

-Do not display ads to users from certain referrers (domains) e.g technorati.com, facebook.com,... (black list) or display ads only for certain referrers (white list). **Leave referrers list empty and set it to Black list to show ads for all referrers.**
+Do not display ads to users from certain referrers (domains) e.g technorati.com, facebook.com,... (black list) or display ads only for certain referrers (white list).
+**Leave referrers list empty and set it to Black list to show ads for all referrers.**

-Do not display ads in certain caregories e.g sport, news, science,... (black list) or display ads only in certain categories (white list). **Leave category list empty and set it to Black list to show ads in all categories.**
+Do not display ads in certain caregories e.g sport, news, science,... (black list) or display ads only in certain categories (white list).
+**Leave category list empty and set it to Black list to show ads in all categories.**
+**WARNING:** If category name contains commas use category slug instead.

 Do not display ads in posts with certain tags (black list) or display ads only in posts with certain tags (white list). **Leave tag list empty and set it to Black list to show ads for all tags.**